lrfinotti/cybr201_book/05-Powers.md

 Note that although raising a unit of $\mathbb{Z}/m\mathbb{Z}$ to the exponent $\varphi(m)$ *always* yields $1$ (by Euler's Theorem), it might not be the *smallest* positive power that gives $1$.
 For instance, in $\mathbb{Z}/7\mathbb{Z}$, we have $\varphi(7) = 6$ and although $6^6 = 1$, we also have that $6^2 = 36 = 1 + 5 \cdot 7 = 1$.

-We have the following definition:
+This motivates the following definition:

 :::{prf:definition} Order of an Element
 :label: def-ord